Year 1800-1849

 Drawing on his recent findings in South America during the Beagle expedition Darwin argued in detail that the Parallel Roads of Glen Roy were old shorelines of marine origin.
 This was later contradicted by Louis Agassiz’s Glacial theory of 1840 which instead suggested that the Parallel Roads were shorelines which had been cut by freeze-thaw processes along the shore of an glacier-dammed lake ice during the last ice age.

 Glen Roy had the attention of geologists of that time.
 Two geologists, Sir Thomas Lauder Dick and Dr. MacCullock, had shortly before in separate talks before the Edinburgh Royal Society and The Geological Society of London suggested that the so-called Parallel Roads of Glen Roy were old shorelines, created by a lake dammed by some unknown object at the lower end of the valley.
-This was simply what their observations and plain common sense told them, but given accepted geological knowledge at that time, they were unable to explain the physical character of this past damming object.
+This was simply what their observations and plain common sense told them, but given accepted geological knowledge at that time, they were unable to explain the physical character of the alleged damming object.

 Map showing with red lines the inferred ocean shorelines proposed by Charles Darwin (Darwin 1839a).
 Glen Roy is the valley in the left centre part of the map.
 The map covers an area about 35 km from east to west.

 The young Charles Darwin, fresh from his voyage to South America, had been deeply impressed by the uplift of the Chilean coastline by recent earthquakes (McKirdy et al. 2007).
 On this background it is interesting to read and follow Darwins line of argumentation on the origin of the Parallel Roads of Glen Roy (click here to read the paper).
-His line of argumentation demonstrates substantial self-confidence and also attempts of ridiculing scientists holding another opinion than himself.
+His line of argumentation demonstrates substantial self-confidence and attempts of ridiculing scientists holding another opinion than himself.
 Here are a few examples:

 Page 47: …. it is here, where the slope of the turf-covered hills is unbroken, where there is not a remnant of any projecting mass, that we are compelled by the theory (Dick and MacCullock) to believe that the two enormous barriers stood, which formed Glen Roy into the imaginary Loch Roy.